markobrkovic/markobrkovic/README.md

 ## I'm a gamer, footballer and a developer!

-- 🚧 Currently working on [XENA][xena], a simple and more personal gaming platform.
+- 🚧 Currently working on Web3.0, a simple blockchain app to improve and learn new skills.
-- 🌱 Just gratuated from neuefische Web Development Bootcamp
+- 🌱 Still fresh and motivated, graduated the neuefische Web Development Bootcamp 1 year ago.
-- 🔍 I’m looking for a job as a Junior Web Developer in Munich or remote
+- 🔍 Currently not looking for a Full-Time Job, but open for other inquiries.
-- 🥅 2022 Goals: Learn, develope, meet new people and have fun
+- 🥅 2023 Goals: Learn new stuff and improve.
-- ⚡ Fun fact: I love to play guitar and also draw from time to time :)
+- 👟 I would list my hobbies, but then I would remove all the suspense in getting to know me 🦫
+- ⚡ Fun fact: Was in a Gillette commercial with Robert Lewandowski, didn't see him live though :(

 ### Contact me on LinkedIn or by E-Mail: